vannguyengd/gooddata-ui/docs/30_tips__filter_visual_components.md

 ## Ranking filter

-With the Ranking Filter, you can choose to display your data from the set of highest or lowest ranked values of some attribute, based on ranking criteria that you establish.
-You can filter only the measures that are present in the visualization, on a granularity defined by the attributes in the visualization.
+A ranking filter shows the data from a set of the highest or lowest ranked values of an attribute based on the ranking criteria that you establish.
+You can filter only the measures that are present in the visualization, on the granularity defined by the attributes in the visualization.

 > **NOTES:**
-> * A [rollup total](30_tips__table_totals.md) and measure that is shown in % (that is, the measure with `computeRatio=true` property) are not supported in visualizations with ranking filters.
+> * A [rollup total](30_tips__table_totals.md) and measures that are shown in % (that is, the measures with `computeRatio=true` property) are not supported in visualizations with ranking filters.
 Such visualizations are not rendered, and the error message is shown instead.
-> * Ranking filter does not affect visualization sorting.
-For example, when you filter to get TOP 3 highest values of the measure, the visualization will keep its sorting order which may or may not have been applied on the filtered measure.
+> * Ranking filters do not affect visualization sorting.
+For example, when you filter to get top three highest values of a measure, the visualization keeps its sorting order, which may or may not have been applied to the filtered measure.

-When you apply ranking filter to a measure, the filter shows only the data whose measure values matches the condition.
-Note that more records than requested can be returned when they share the same value.
+When you apply a ranking filter to a measure, the filter shows only the data whose measure values match the condition.
+More records than requested can be returned if they share the same value.

-You can create ranking filters using with on of the following `newRankingFilter` factory functions:
+You can create ranking filters using one of the following `newRankingFilter` factory functions:

 ```javascript
 newRankingFilter(measureOrLocalId, operator, value)